-Need a ride?
-We have volunteers in the congregation who are willing to provide transportation to medical appointments, etc., for those who can’t find a ride.
-Please contact Pastor Zaiser 610-322-0901 if you need a ride or would like to volunteer as a driver.
+Need a ride: volunteers provide transportation to medical appointments and such for those who need a ride.
+Please call Pastor Zaiser 610-322-0901 if you need a ride or would like to volunteer as a driver.

 St. John’s Evangelical Lutheran Church

 Worship: live streamed on Sundays at 9:30 a.m. on YouTube (St. John’s ELC Boyertown) and will then be posted later in the day for viewing.
 For updates and further details, please check our website or call the office.
 Please leave a voicemail message in the event of an emergency and a staff member will return your call.